youngeunkwon0405/RL/docs/model-quirks.md

 - Both sync and async inference modes use the V1 runtime by default.
 - Users can override to the V0 runtime by setting the environment variable `NRL_VLLM_USE_V1=0`.
 - **Important**: The async implementation always uses the V1 runtime.
 Users who need to use the V0 runtime must switch to synchronous inference by setting `policy.generation.vllm_cfg.async_engine=False`.

+### Context Parallel with FSDP2

+NeMo-RL implemented this feature based on torch CP [implementation](https://github.com/pytorch/pytorch/blob/main/torch/distributed/tensor/experimental/_attention.py).
+And we inherit its limitations.
+Whether model level support CP only depends on arguments passed to `torch.nn.functional.scaled_dot_product_attention`.
+Current NeMo-RL passed all ones attention mask to `model.forward`.
+For Gemma-3, it won't ignore attention mask as result `attn_base` is not None which is not supported by torch CP.
+Please see [assertion](https://github.com/pytorch/pytorch/blob/134179474539648ba7dee1317959529fbd0e7f89/torch/distributed/tensor/experimental/_attention.py#L262) .